alanjameschapman/pet-image-classifier/README.md

 The Minimum Viable Product (MVP) would be presented at the interim mentor meeting, with the final product presented at the final submission date.
 In keeping with the CRISP-DM worklflow, the project was divided into epics, user stories, and tasks, which were tracked throughout the project as GitHub issues.
 Links are provided to see the development notes and screenshots for each.

 ![pbi](/docs/images/pbi.png)

-## Deployment
-### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries